Moa, Cuba: History

 Moa, one of the youngest cities in Cuba, was founded in 1939.
-One of the most significant personalities linked to its foundation and growth was a Jamaican man, John Alexander Christie Duccas.

 Geography

 Located in the easternmost area of its province, at the borders with Guantánamo Province, Moa is bordered by the municipalities of Sagua de Tánamo, Frank País, Baracoa and Yateras.

 The large municipal territory includes the Nipe-Sagua-Baracoa mountain range and the Alejandro de Humboldt National Park.
 The villages belonging to Moa municipality are Arroyo Blanco, Brinquín, Cañete, Cayo Grande, Centeno, Cocalito, Cupey, Farallones, Punta Gorda, Yaguaneque and Yamanigüey.
 The city includes the quarters (repartos) of Centro, Atlántico, Caribe, José Martí, La Playa, Las Coloradas, Los Checos, Los Mangos, Miraflores and Rolo Monterrey.

 Demographics

-In 2010, the municipality of Moa had a population of 75,015.
+In 2022, the municipality of Moa had a population of 71,660.
 With a total area of 730 km2, it has a population density of 98 /km2.
 This city has the youngest citizens in all of Cuba, and is the second largest city (and the fourth municipality) by population in the Holguín Province.

 Environment

-Large nickel and cobalt deposits located in the Moa area are exploited in part by a joint venture with the Canadian company Sherritt International.
+Large nickel and cobalt bearing laterite located in the Moa area are exploited in part by a joint venture with the Canadian company Sherritt International.

 The extensive mining and nickel processing has large impact on the local environment.
 The coastal waters and nearby land is contaminated by the pollution from mines and processing plants.
-The soil has a reddish tint due to the iron ore in the ground.
+The soil has a reddish tint due to the laterite soil, which has a high iron content.